A recent survey shows overwhelming support for abortion access—and opposition to overturning Roe v. Wade.

 Politicians in multiple states are passing laws that ban abortion at a point before most people know they're pregnant.
 We won’t stand by while they take away our right to control our own bodies.

-The survey also found that voters are uncertain about the future of abortion rights now that there is a conservative majority on the Supreme Court.
-With the appointments of Brett Kavanaugh and Neil Gorsuch to the Supreme Court, President Trump made good on his promise to nominate judges whose records indicate they would rule to overturn Roe v.
+The Marist survey also found that voters’ concern about the future of abortion rights makes them wary about candidates’ potential appointments to the federal courts.
+With the addition of Brett Kavanaugh and Neil Gorsuch to the Supreme Court, President Trump made good on his promise to appoint judges whose records indicate they would rule to overturn Roe v.
 Wade if given the chance.

 Why People Support Abortion and Worry About Roe v.
 Wade

-There are myriad reasons why many Americans support access to safe, legal abortion and have concerns over the prospect of the Supreme Court overturning Roe.
-One reason is that having an abortion is common; nearly one out of every four women in America will have an abortion during her lifetime.
-Every day, people across the United States make deeply personal decisions about whether or not to continue their pregnancies.
+There are many reasons why most Americans support access to safe, legal abortion and have concerns over the prospect of the Supreme Court overturning Roe.
+One reason is that having an abortion is common; nearly one out of every four women in the United States will have an abortion during her lifetime.
+Every day, people across the country make deeply personal decisions about whether or not to continue their pregnancies.